A dark room. The only

 What are we to make of Spiritualism?
 Is it a

 genuine religion, or is it a clever hoax?
-Religion should,
+Religion

 perhaps more than anything else, give people an